jmeowmeow/PixieReport/express-progress/tasks.md

 Tue 04 Jun 2024 08:45:28 AM PDT

+Tuesday intentions:

-- [ ] Get the preloaded layers working.
+- [X] Get the preloaded layers working.
 It's OK to put a Promise.all() to provoke loads.

+The Promise.allSettled() is logged right after the server starts to listen.
+Since I gave up on ES6 modules, we have messier behavior around forced-async loads of necessary resources.

+Working for background, clouds, and weather.
+Fixed an issue where we were accumulating layers onto the background by adding a fresh blank image buffer to composite the pixie layers.
+Yay!

+Wed 05 Jun 2024 08:53:25 AM PDT

+Wednesday intentions:

+- [X] Complete extraction of weather and wind layers from compose-async to preloads. _We could use better logic for missing weather conditions, maybe addByNameIfDefined()._
+- [ ] Choose naming scheme for pixie set via get layer by name
+- [ ] Use preloaded pixel doll layers
+- [ ] Use alternate backgrounds for Moomin night, holiday night

 ### Jimp Layer and Pixie Preload breakdown
 - [X] Prototype preloading Jimp resources and mixing with lazy layers.